 In the second quarter of 2020, we launched Cuckoo 1.0, one of the first commercialized Grin mining ASIC chips in the world, according to the F&S report.
 Built on our proprietary Nano-FPU 1.0 architecture and 22nm process, Cuckoo 1.0, equipped with our proprietary high bandwidth memory chip, provides a memory bandwidth of as much as 2.27 Tbps.
-The overall Grin mining efficiency and energy consumption efficiency of a Cuckoo 1.0's is approximately 100 W/Graph.
+The overall Grin mining efficiency and energy consumption efficiency of a Cuckoo 1.0's is approximately 70 W/Graph.
 Based on Cuckoo 1.0, we launched iPollo G1 Grin mining machine with 30 Cuckoo 1.0 chips in a single machine, whose computing power amounts to approximately 36 Graph/s, and iPollo G1 mini, whose compact size and superior energy consumption efficiency makes it a great choice for Grin home miners.

 In the second quarter of 2021, we completed the tape-out of Cuckoo 2.0, which is the largest HTC chip in the world, according to the F&S report.
 Cuckoo 2.0 marks a significant step forward from Cuckoo 1.0 as it comes with a memory bandwidth of 24 Tbps, approximately 12 times as much as that of Cuckoo 1.0.
-The overall mining efficiency and energy consumption efficiency of a Cuckoo 2.0 is estimated to be 0.8 W/MHash.
-Based on Cuckoo 2.0, we developed iPollo V1 Series ETC/ETH mining machines, which encompass multiple models catering to different customer demands, including iPollo V1, V1 mini, V1 Classic, V1 mini Classic and V1 mini Classic Plus.
-Taking iPollo V1 as an example, it comes with 12 Cuckoo 2.0 chips in a single machine whose computing power amounts to approximately 3.6 GH/s.
-Benefiting from the Nano FPU architecture, iPollo V1 has an energy consumption of 0.86 W/MHash, significantly lower than other Ethereum mining machines on the market, according to the F&S report.
+The overall Ethereum mining efficiency and energy consumption efficiency of a Cuckoo 2.0 is estimated to be 0.8 W/MHash.
+Based on Cuckoo 2.0, we developed iPollo V1 Series ETC/ETH mining machines, which encompass multiple models catering to different customer demands, including iPollo V1, V1 mini, V1 Classic, V1 mini Classic and V1 mini Classic plus.
+Taking iPollo V1 as an example, it comes with 12 Cuckoo 2.0 chips in a single machine whose computing power amounts to approximately 2.7 GH/s.
+Benefiting from the Nano FPU architecture, iPollo V1 has an energy consumption of 1 W/MHash, significantly lower than other Ethereum mining machines on the market, according to the F&S report.
 We launched the first two products in the iPollo V1 Series, iPollo V1 mini Classic and iPollo V1 mini Classic WiFi, in the first quarter of 2022.
-We further launched other six products in our iPollo V1 Series in the second quarter of 2022.